RakhaHafishSetiawan/Observation-Analysis/README.md

 ```

 ## Data Transformation Code
-In this chunk of code, i piped in the data set into several different dplyr functions, <br>
+In this chunk of code, i piped in the data set into several different dplyr functions,
-the first function being the select function, because only needed four columns for the population observation analysis, <br>
+the first function being the select function, because only needed four columns for the population observation analysis,
-the second function being the drop_na function, so that Power BI does not misvisualise my data, <br>
+the second function being the drop_na function, so that Power BI does not misvisualise my data,
-the third function being the combination of mutate and conditionals function, because i want to show the viewers of this repository <br>
+the third function being the combination of mutate and conditionals function, because i want to show the viewers of this repository
 about the conservation status of each observed species.

 ## Raw Data